-The Barbecue Pulled Pork that’s dry rubbed and cooked right in the slow cooker for an easy fix it and forget it meal.
+Slow Cooker BBQ Pulled Pork is dry rubbed and cooked right in your crockpot for an easy fix it and forget it meal.
 Served on slider rolls and topped with crunchy Pineapple Coleslaw, this sandwich is perfect for picnics and parties, or a quick weeknight dinner!

 Slow Cooker BBQ Pulled Pork Sliders